CENG501-Projects/CENG501-Fall2024/Canturk/Readme.md

 We concentrated building the model first for $1$-order graphs which are directly given ones.
 Since node features are stored in the form of strings, we converted that column to a list to reach feature embedding of each node.
 In the model, we will update each feature embedding by taking neighbors' embeddings into account.
 Hence, we created a list called "adjacent_total" to keep which nodes are connected with which nodes.
 For instance, $0$-th index of $0$-th index of the list shows first node (with number $0$) of the first graph is connected to nodes with number $5$ and $1$.
 Then, a list called "features_total" is constructed to keep corresponding features of the nodes.
 Hence, we were ready to use neighbors' features to obtain Neighboring Substructure Aggregation.

 We tried to write the necessary code for substructure aggregation part.
 Attention between a node and each of its neighbors is obtained with proper results.
-However, our model for $u(C_k)^{'}_{sa}$ couldn't come up with meaningful results yet.
-What we have done can be followed via the files: "data_processing_code.py" and "model.py".
+Our model for $u(C_k)^{'}_{sa}$ came up with meaningful results.

 ## 3.2.
 Running the code